Welcome to the

 While the homework is optional, it is an excellent opportunity for your child to consolidate what they’ve learned in class.
 The questions are aligned with the curriculum and provide meaningful practice to reinforce understanding, address misconceptions, and build confidence.

 Children will log in to their independent study accounts using their existing login details.
-If a reminder is needed, please contact me or Mrs O'Mara, and we will happily provide a copy.
+If a reminder is needed, please contact a member of the Year 6 team and we will be happy to provide a copy.

 To learn more about how LbQ works, visit primary.lbq.org.